zisoft/zmk-config/README.md

 To get the exact same keyboard layout both on macOS and Windows I have implented different layers for each OS.

-Additionaly I have added layers to easily switch to a colemak-dh layout, because I am currently trying this out.
+Additionaly I have added layers to easily switch between QWERTZ and Colemak-DH.

 All layer switching is done via the `nav_fn` layer.